gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-and-code.md

 6. Add the dataset folders to a  `da_data_repo` folder to ensure all codes work smoothly.

-## Option B: Download the whole textbook material - NOT READY YET
+## Option B: Download the whole textbook material
-Yes, you will be able to download the whole material as a single .zip file.
+You can download a single ZIP file that contains all datasets, with clean datasets only.
+This is for size considerations (the raw data are 20GB or so).

-Forthcoming: March 2021
+To get it just visit the [da_data_repo](https://osf.io/3u5em/) site of our OSF repo, download, unzip and enjoy.

 ## Option C: Directly open from script